 Marshal Henri Philippe Pétain being welcomed by Adolf Hitler somewhere in France in October, 1940.
 In the center is Dr. Paul Schmidt, interpreter.
 Yesterday, it was reported in Switzerland, Marshal Pétain left Vichy for Orleans to meet the German Reichsfuehrer.

-The New York Times passed by German censor natural causes, or whether he may have been the victim of foul play.
+The New York Times, passed by German consor